 We consistently and fairly promote high standards of behaviour for all pupils and provide additional support where needed to ensure pupils can achieve and learn.
-We make reasonable adjustments to the sanction in response to any disabilities the pupil may have.

 We do not assume that because a pupil has SEND, it must affect their behaviours on particular occasions.
-However, if a child is not responding to the 'Good to be Green' behaviour system for a SEND or behavioural reason there still needs to be a clear, consistent behaviour system for that child with consequences and rewards that all staff involved with that child are clear about.
+However, if a child is not responding to the 'Good to be Green' behaviour system for a SEND or behavioural reason there still needs to be a clear, consistent behaviour system for that child with rewards and consequences that all staff involved with that child are clear about.
+We make reasonable adjustments to consequences in response to any SEND needs the pupil may have.
 Where possible staff should link this into the 'Good to be Green' system.